top of page

 16. Simbyumva → I don’t understand

-17. Uravuga icyongereza → Do you speak English?
+17. Uvuga icyongereza → Do you speak English

 20. Ubwiherero burihe? → Where are the toilets?